-- education), the Federation of State Medical Boards Physician Disciplinary Data Bank (for all actions against a physician's medical license). - 2.5-4 Primary Source Verification for Disaster Privileges: With respect to volunteer practitioners who may be permitted to exercise privileges or perform functions when the hospital's disaster plan has been activated and the organization is unable to handle the immediate patient needs: - A. Primary source verification of licensure must occur as soon as the disaster is under control or within 72 hours from the time the volunteer practitioner presents him- or herself to the hospital, whichever comes first.
-If primary source verification of a volunteer practitioner's licensure cannot be completed within 72 hours of the practitioner's arrival due to extraordinary circumstances, the all of the following must be documented: - i.
-Reason(s) it could not be performed within 72 hours of the practitioner's arrival: - ii.
-Evidence of the practitioner's demonstrated ability to continue to provide adequate care, treatment, and services; and - iii.
+- A. Primary source verification of licensure must occur as soon as the disaster is under control or within 72 hours from the time the volunteer practitioner presents him- or herself to the hospital, whichever comes first.
+If primary source verification of a volunteer practitioner's licensure cannot be completed within 72 hours of the practitioner's arrival due to extraordinary circumstances, all the following must be documented: - i.
+Reason(s) it could not be performed within 72 hours of the practitioner's arrival - ii.
+Evidence of the practitioner's demonstrated ability to continue to provide adequate care, treatment, and services - iii.
 Evidence of the hospital's attempt to perform primary source verification as soon as possible. - B. If, due to extraordinary circumstances, primary source verification of licensure of the volunteer practitioner cannot be completed within 72 hours of the practitioner's arrival, it must be performed as soon as possible.

 (Note: Primary source verification of licensure is not required if the volunteer practitioner has not provided care, treatment, or services under the disaster privileges.)